 Dr. John Jifon seeks to increase crop water use efficiency without sacrificing yield by monitoring soil moisture depletion patterns and water variables.
 Potential outcomes include on-farm water conservation, reduced water production costs related to water supply, and more water available for non-agricultural use.

 A watershed and risk management tool for sustainable production of bioenergy feedstocks

-Robin Taylor and John Jifon are studying bioenergy crops for biofuel feedstocks – sugarcane, Miscanthus, switchgrass, and miscane.
-They are using APEX – a watershed and land management simulation model – to evaluate combinations of feedstocks and water options under different weather and soil conditions.
+John Jifon is studying bioenergy crops for biofuel feedstocks – sugarcane, Miscanthus, switchgrass, and miscane.
+He is using APEX – a watershed and land management simulation model – to evaluate combinations of feedstocks and water options under different weather and soil conditions.

 In addition, they are using an economic financial model to estimate production costs and economic feasibility to determine the minimum price at which farmers can grow bioenergy crops.
 Finally, they will create an online tool for decision makers to evaluate cost-benefit ratios and the risk of investment.

 Dr. Jorge de Silva is developing new varieties of sugarcane based on sugar content, resistance to pests and disease, and other methods to encourage high yield of sustainable sugarcane production in South Texas.